13th Biennial National Art Exhibition

-For 2021, fifty chosen works from all over the world will be displayed in the form of large banners; 12 feet tall and 16 feet wide.
+For 2021, fifty chosen works from all over the world were displayed in the form of large banners; 12 feet tall and 16 feet wide.
 Of the 15,912 works submitted, I am proud to say that 'Thurman By Firelight' was one of the works chosen!!

-More so, I have studied all the art that will be on display and come away with a feeling of hope--real hope for our world.
+More so, I have studied all the art that was on display and came away with a feeling of hope--real hope for our world.
 You can view all of the art here.
 See if you come away with the same feeling I did:)

 Event Date: 2021-01-20 12:00 AM - 2021-04-02 12:00 AM

 I'll Be There: An Exhibition About Love

 The painting, 'An Audience', was accepted into a 2 1/2 month long exhibition at this lovely facility in Solomons, MD, near the mouth of Chesapeake Bay.
 The Annmarie Sculpture Garden and Art Center, an affiliate of the Smithsonian Institution, is owned by the people of Calvert County, MD.
 The thirty acre park is maintained by the county and the state of Maryland.
 The park is dedicated to connecting people to art and nature.
 Truly an honor to be some small part of this local treasure:)

 Event Date: 2022-06-10 12:00 AM - 2022-08-28 12:00 AM

 Event Location: Annmarie Sculpture Garden and Art Center, Solomons, MDADD TO CALENDAR

 Marianne Oberg Foundation for the Spiritual Arts (MOFSA)